The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 Thin Air is a buff given to yourself which lasts for 12 seconds and makes every spell you cast completely free.

-This can be used during Holy spam, to go light on your MP, or when spamming a high cost heal, such as Cure III.
+This can be used during Holy spam, to go light on your MP, or when using a high cost spells, such as Cure III or Raise.

 **\[Lvl 60] Tetragrammaton**

 ![](https://lh4.googleusercontent.com/f8v1tKc5zzPJkwhw-9NbGH0I-1YQRh5v9282TiPloiA0jK4LZAi6aKodwJhhC6W-njGQuI2GMaBWk6xw1EepxLgAdT4EJxE0hb414fnx46z8NB4uTfd-W1Eg1uS2s32bPNHkGFFR)

-Tetragrammaton can be translated as “four letter word,” which is precisely the amount of letters in the word that you will say when this spell is handy.

-Tetragrammaton is used for when you need to emergency heal someone but you have no Lilies, no Benediction and a Cure II would take too long to cast.
+Tetragrammaton is a large single target oGCD heal and can be used on anyone that needs additional single target healing in a free weave slot.
+Much like Benediction, it can be tempting to save this spell for emergencies but it's best used as a standard planned heal whenever its off cooldown and someone (usually the tank) needs healing.

 **\[Lvl 64] Stone IV**